Assassination of Charlie Kirk: Domestic response

+Hours after Kirk's killing Trump blamed the "radical left" groups for the death and for rising political violence across the country, but cumulatively over decades most extremist killings in the US have been caused by right-wing perpetrators (excluding the 9/11 attacks).
+Despite Trump's claim that "the radicals on the left are the problem", from 2022 through 2024, all 61 political killings were committed by right-wing extremists.

 The shooting saw bipartisan condemnation from politicians.
 Messages of sympathy came from United States president Donald Trump, vice president JD Vance, first lady Melania Trump, House speaker Mike Johnson, Senate majority leader John Thune, and former president George W. Bush, among other Republicans.
-Vance took over as host of The Charlie Kirk Show podcast for the September 15 episode, saying that he would not have become Vice President without Kirk and vowing to carry his legacy forward.
+Vance took over as host of The Charlie Kirk Show podcast for the September 15 episode, saying that he would not have become vice president without Kirk and vowing to carry his legacy forward.

 Democratic politicians condemned the shooting, including former presidents Bill Clinton, Barack Obama, and Joe Biden, Senate minority leader Chuck Schumer, House minority leader Hakeem Jeffries, California governor Gavin Newsom, and Minnesota representative Ilhan Omar.
 Politicians linked the shooting to broader political debates.
 Several congressional Republicans blamed Democrats and accused the left of inciting violence with rhetoric.
 Democrats and several analysts countered that Trump's divisive rhetoric was also a factor in coarsening public debate, and that political violence had impacted both parties.
 Democrats also cited the killing to further discussion of gun safety legislation.

-Trump blamed Kirk's killing on rhetoric from the "radical left".
-However, various studies have shown that right-wing violence in the US has exceeded left-wing violence and Islamist-inspired violence.

 In his nationwide address, Trump solely blamed the radical left for Kirk's and other recent deaths, and did not mention recent Democratic victims of violence.
 NBC News called Trump's response "far more polarizing than many of the other messages offered by politicians and representatives of both parties".
 Several publications, including among others The Economist, The New York Times, PBS (republishing The Conversation), and Time, noted that contrary to Trump's accusations, most perpetrators of political violence have been right-leaning, a research finding that has been repeatedly confirmed.
-A week after the assassination, the Department of Justice deleted from its website "What NIJ Research Tells Us About Domestic Terrorism", a 2024 study from its National Institute of Justice that found that the majority of ideologically motivated homicides in the United States since 1990 (excluding the September 11 attacks) had been committed by right-wing extremists.
+Days after the assassination, the Department of Justice deleted from its website "What NIJ Research Tells Us About Domestic Terrorism", a 2024 study from its National Institute of Justice that found that the majority of ideologically motivated homicides in the United States since 1990 (excluding the September 11 attacks) had been committed by right-wing extremists.